 In these second set of outdoor images, results are similar, Samsung scores well on details and sharpness while iPhone is better at differentiating shades and variations of the same colors.

-In these low light shots, Samsung clearly benefits from the variable aperture.
+In these low-light shots, Samsung clearly benefits from the variable aperture.
 Among these two shots, the image captured with Samsung Galaxy S9 Plus appears well exposed and has managed to handle shadows really well.
 On the downside, it blows out the light blubs a little.
 The texture on the wall and stores is more pronounced here.

-Once again, the Samsung Galaxy S9 Plus managed to capture slight more balanced images in low light.
+Once again, the Samsung Galaxy S9 Plus managed to capture slightly more balanced images in low light.
 “The Gaming Vegas” logo and “Indoor Theme Park” much evenly metered in the image on the left compared to the image on the right.
 The S9 Plus has a tendency to lighten up dark scenes but the result is often well-balanced and pleasant.

 In the portrait mode, both cameras manage to judge the edges of the subject and blur out the background perfectly.
 Despite the bright light in the background, both really do well and not lose out the subject.
 The iPhone X edges out Samsung Galaxy 9 Plus here with details and color accuracy.
 The telephoto lens on Samsung Galaxy S9 Plus leans leaning more towards warm colors.
 In tricky lighting, iPhone X seems to have an edge, though.

 Both phones front camera has different focal length due to which iPhone X selfie the subject looks slightly closer to the camera while both images are taken from the same distance.
 Both these selfie cameras manage to capture excellent details but skin tones look slightly different.
-While iPhone selfie looks warm, the Galaxy S9 Plus selfie beats it with its accurate colors.
+While the iPhone selfie looks warm, the Galaxy S9 Plus selfie beats it with its accurate colors.

-Having said that, if today I have to pick a camera between these two phones, I will go Galaxy S9 Plus mainly because you can easily tweak colors in an image post-processing but you can’t really add details without unintentionally adding noise.
+Having said that, if today I have to pick a camera between these two phones, I will go Galaxy S9 Plus mainly because you can easily tweak colors in image post-processing but you can’t really add details without unintentionally adding noise.